 Together, I look forward to diving into a deep understanding of the fundamentals to increase our energetic vitality!

 Swimming coach for ten years, a few introductory yoga classes received during my training as a performance sports coach sowed the seed.
-I have often wanted to take other paths but each time yoga has imposed itself on me, to the point of having finally convinced me to make it my profession.
+I often wanted to take other paths but each time yoga imposed itself on me, to the point of having finally convinced me to make it my profession.
 Life's misunderstandings have caused me to seriously question the meaning of this path.
 Travels, trainings and practices in India and elsewhere helped me find the method that was going to bring to light my dark and light sides and to have a better understanding of them, Ashtanga Vinyasa Yoga.
 Subsequently I was introduced to Kriya yoga by Shailendra Sharma (5th in the line of Mahavatar Babaji) this practice brings me beyond all hope to what I was looking for, clarity, centering and understanding on all aspects of breathing.
 All the yoga teachers I have met have brought me a lot, but it is above all the method and the diligence of personal practice that have transformed me.
 And this transformation continues even today, lifting the veil of illusion a little more.
 I found meaning in life and a path to what we all aspire to: serenity.
 Yoga is more than a passion: I find my fulfillment in teaching, in the love of transmitting, exchanging and helping others.

 I'm not talking about all my yoga training and degrees because they have no value without practice and deep personal introspection, many people think that studying with a degree in hand is smarter.
 For me it is important to strive to develop our critical intelligence and to follow its deep source and not to fall into repetition and spiritual materialism, but to become autonomous and develop the awakening of intelligence.
 And this is what I seek to highlight in others.
 Much gratitude to Joanne, Mark and Shankara Darby for the consistency and clarity of their teachings.
 I had the good fortune to study the Vinyasa Krama method with Srivatsa Ramaswami, who was a direct student of T. Krishnamacharya for 33 years.